From LimeSurvey Manual

 With the launch of LimeSurvey 1.91, you can use the "Generate dummy token" functionality.
 However, the dummy entries do not contain any email address.

-Users often complain about not receiving invitations or reminder emails because their email spam filters treated the message from LimeSurvey as spam.
+Users often complain about not receiving invitations or reminder emails because their email spam filters identified the message from LimeSurvey as spam.

 The fact that an email is treated as spam depends mostly on the spam filter being used and its settings.
 A spam filter usually checks the sender address, and the email subject and content.
 Changing its settings could solve the way in which the users' email providers treat the messages from LimeSurvey.